- The earlier an entrepreneur can learn how to save for retirement, the easier it will be for them to compound profits in their golden years.

 When planning a retirement strategy, multifamily properties should be a major consideration for millennials.
 Along with the ability to live mortgage-free (live in one unit while renting out the other), you have the option to rent out both units and earn double the income.
 This versatility offers many benefits in retirement, as your financial situation can alter course down the line.
 A multifamily property can help millennials better prepare for retirement by providing them with numerous backup options.

 The idea of owning commercial real estate shouldn’t intimidate millennial investors.
 This investment vehicle, which consists of acquiring business properties and leasing individual units to collect rent, offers instant equity and increased cash flow compared to residential investments.
 Common examples of commercial real estate include retail, office, apartment, industrial and mixed-use buildings.

 The appeal of commercial real estate, especially in retirement, is less competition and longer leases.
 In comparison to residential rentals, lease agreements for commercial real estate are signed for multiple years as opposed to a rental’s month-to-month lease.
 From an investor perspective, longer leases equate to lower vacancy risks.
-Along with earning higher income and cash flow than residential properties, commercial real estate holds immense value for those willing to take the risk.
+Along with earning higher income and cash flow compared to residential properties, commercial real estate holds immense value for those willing to take the risk.